mckenzie-mm/nordic-frontend/README.md

 http://3.26.70.15/

-The deployment is on the AWS container service (ECS).
+The app runs on AWS container service (ECS).
 It is currently only on Australian AWS and will be slow to load in Europe/Norway.

 The Nextjs app is built using nodejs/typescript.
 The app separates the backend code from the Nextjs into an independent dotnet service to allow for the possibility of independent frontend and backend scaling if necessary.